Graduate Salary Expectation Calculator

 Reading projections honestly

 Point estimates feel certain.
 They shouldn't.
-Run the calculation at least twice with a pessimistic and optimistic rate — the spread tells you how much trust to place in the central figure.
+Running it at both a pessimistic and an optimistic rate — the spread tells you how much trust to place in the central figure.

 What this doesn't capture